 Employment & Training Programs

-Populations Served: TANF (Temporary Assistance to Needy Families), Adult and Dislocated Workers, Non-Custodial Parents, Ex-Offenders, Refugees, Youth
+Populations Served: TANF (Temporary Assistance to Needy Families), Adult and Dislocated Workers, Non-Custodial Parents, Ex-Offenders, Refugees, Veterans and Youth

-EDSI’s job readiness curriculum and workshops are designed to provide clients with a comprehensive understanding of workplace expectations and the skills to meet those expectations.
-Clients prepare for job search by building successful interviewing skills and developing a comprehensive, quality work portfolio, including resumes, cover letters, recommendations and thank you notes.
-Other critical components focus on developing effective strategies for successful team collaboration, increasing awareness of personal styles and strengths as they prepare to enter the work environment and building effective and positive communication skills.
-The program design has been successful with a variety of populations because it simulates the responsibilities and demands of the workplace and helps clients build the essential characteristics and behaviors that are most important to employers.
+EDSI’s job readiness curriculum provides clients with a comprehensive understanding of workplace expectations and the skills to meet them.
+Clients build successful interviewing skills and develop a quality work portfolio, including resumes, cover letters, recommendations and thank-you notes.
+Clients also learn to collaborate in a team environment, recognize personal styles and build positive communication skills.
+The program works for a variety of populations because it simulates the responsibilities of the workplace and helps clients cultivate the characteristics that are most important to employers.

-EDSI provides individualized case management services for each client, tailored to his/her specific needs and capacities.
-The primary goal of every case management interaction is to move the client toward the ultimate goal of self-reliance through employment.
-EDSI staff helps the client create and follow an individualized employment plan and identify solutions to any challenges they may face.
-EDSI staff members focus on the client’s strengths and provide motivation and encouragement, which builds the client’s self-confidence and capacity for self-reliance.
+EDSI provides case management services tailored for each client’s needs.
+The goal of case management is to move the client toward self-reliance through employment.
+We help the client create and follow an individualized employment plan, working through any challenges he or she may face.
+We focus on the client’s strengths and provide motivation, which builds the client’s self-confidence and self-reliance.

 EDSI assesses clients’ skills through the following process:

-- Skilldex® – EDSI’s web-based system surveys individual skills and identifies and catalogs the skill needs of employers – especially employers with a shortage of workers or a high demand for specific skills.
-Skilldex matches employees or jobseekers to employers, producing a job match report as well as a skills gap report identifying training and skill development needs.
+- Skilldex® – EDSI’s web-based system surveys an individual’s skills and catalogs the skills employers need—especially employers with a shortage of workers or a high demand for specific skills.
+Skilldex® matches jobseekers to employers through reports that identify training and skill development needs.

-- Job Task Analysis (JTA) – The focus of EDSI’s Job Task Analysis is to identify and document the job tasks that are being performed in each job.
-During the job analysis interview, EDSI works with employees who are among the company’s most knowledgeable and experienced employees and are consistently the highest performers in their jobs (referred to as Subject Matter Experts) to determine the tasks they perform and how their job tasks are organized.
+- Job Task Analysis (JTA) – The Job Task Analysis identifies the tasks performed in each job.
+We interview a company’s most knowledgeable and experienced employees—subject matter experts—who are the highest performers in their jobs to determine the tasks they perform and how their tasks are organized.

-- Skill Gap Analysis – EDSI’s Skill Gap Analysis uncovers jobseeker skills immediately and quickly identifies the appropriate training which may be needed to succeed within a certain position.
+- Skill Gap Analysis – EDSI’s Skill Gap Analysis uncovers a jobseeker’s skills and identifies the needed training to be successful in a certain position.

-To ensure that a comprehensive job bank is established and maintained throughout the program, EDSI staff goals are to: develop employment opportunities in all labor market sectors represented in the community where a need exists for employees, maintain information on individual employers and their current or emerging needs, and contact employers directly on behalf of individual clients to arrange for and follow up on interviews.
-Staff are assigned specific industry clusters so they can develop expertise on the needs and opportunities in specific industries.
-They also recruit professional speakers knowledgeable about high demand jobs to present informational workshops for our clients.
+To establish a comprehensive job bank, we develop employment opportunities in all labor market sectors seeking employees, track the needs of individual employers and contact employers directly on behalf of individual clients.
+Staff are assigned specific industry clusters so they can develop expertise on them.
+We also schedule speakers who are experts on high-demand jobs to present workshops.

 The EDSI Experience